qtproject/pyside-pyside-setup/sources/pyside6/doc/modules.rst

         Provides classes for setting up the controls from C++.

+    .. grid-item-card:: :mod:`QtQuickTest <PySide6.QtQuickTest>`

+       A unit test framework for QML applications where test cases are written as JavaScript functions.

     .. grid-item-card:: :mod:`QtQuickWidgets <PySide6.QtQuickWidgets>`

         Provides the QQuickWidget class for embedding Qt Quick in widget-based applications.